canidlogic/yip/pod/Admin.md

     prefixed with an underscore.
 Custom parameters that were defined by the `customParam` function will also be available.

+    The template processor uses the default settings, except `die_on_bad_params` is disabled so that defined template variables don't need to be used, `no_includes` is enabled to prevent template includes, and `global_vars` is enabled so that template variables defined outside a loop are also available inside a loop.

     See the `sendHTML` function for further details on what happens.

 - **sendHTML(html)**